 Qatar Ship Management Company W.L.L. ("QSMC") is a limited liability company which has been established together with Mitsui O.S.K.
 Lines Ltd, Japan (MOL), Nippon Yusen Kabushiki Kaisha, Japan (NYK), Kawasaki Kisen Kaisha Ltd, Japan (K-LINE) and Mitsui & Co.
 Japan.
-QSMC was incorporated on 16 October 2003, with the objective of operating and managing LNG vessels.
+QSMC was incorporated on 16 October 2003, with the objective of jointly operating and managing LNG vessels.
 This joint venture is currently in the process of winding down its operations.
+Group does not have control on this joint venture.